11th Arkansas Infantry Regiment: 1862

+1863

 The reorganized regiment was ordered to lower Mississippi.
-In March 1863, the 11th and (Griffith's) 17th Arkansas Infantry Regiment were consolidated and mounted.
+In March 1863, the 11th and Griffith's 17th Arkansas Infantry regiments were consolidated and mounted.
 Colonel John L. Logan was placed in command.
 The consolidated regiment was dispatched to Clinton, Mississippi, to head off the raid of the Federal General Grierson, but failed to meet him.
 At this time Colonel Logan served as the commander of a brigade which included 11th/17th so Col Griffin, originally of the 17th Arkansas, was often in field command of the consolidated regiment.
 The unit operated outside the fortifications of Port Hudson during the siege in March 1863.
 This detachment operated against the army under General Banks in Louisiana, and took a number of prisoners, among them Gen. Neal Dow.
 Some members of the 11/17th Consolidated Arkansas Mounted Infantry were captured at the Siege of Port Hudson on July 9, 1863.
 These men were later released and exchanged in Arkansas and many would later join Poe's Arkansas Cavalry Battalion.

-Unofficial reorganization west of the Mississippi River

 In November 1863 Colonel Logan made a trip to Richmond Virginia and made an impassioned request for the transfer of his regiment back to Arkansas.
 Colonel Logan's request for the transfer of his battalion fell on deaf ears, but he was personally transferred to the Trans-Mississippi Department.
 Colonel Griffith of the 17th Arkansas assumed command of the 11/17th Consolidated Regiment and led the unit until the end of the war.

+1864

 Colonel Logan eventually achieved his purpose to a degree.
 When members of the 11/17th Consolidated Arkansas Mounted Infantry were released on furlough to return to Arkansas for recruiting duty in early 1864, many elected to remain in Arkansas rather than return to their command in southern Mississippi.
 Instead of returning to Colonel Griffin's command, many of these soldiers reported to Colonel Logan in the Trans Mississippi and by late 1864, Colonel Logan's unit, now recognized as the 11th Arkansas Cavalry Regiment or Logan's Arkansas Cavalry Regiment, was back on the roster of units for the Department of the Trans-Mississippi.